stonemjs/docs/src/docs/architecture/continuum.md

 ## Want to Go Deeper?

-Continuum Architecture is not just a technical trick — it’s a mindset.
+Continuum Architecture is not just a technical trick, it’s a mindset.
 If you want to explore the philosophy behind it and see how it redefines what we call “an application,” read the full [Continuum Architecture Manifesto](https://evens-stone.github.io/continuum-manifesto/manifesto).